HomeBlogGuidesDiscovering 15 Different Types of Houses in India

 Types of Traditional Houses in India

-• Rajasthan’s Haveli: Havelis are the pride of India and one of the most famous types of houses in Rajasthan.
+• Rajasthan's Haveli: Havelis are The Pride of India and one of the most famous types of houses in Rajasthan.
 Havelis consist of beautiful courtyards, jharokhas, intricate pillars, and carved doors.
 Made with sandstone, wood, plaster, marble, and granite, Havellis carry the historical significance of Mughal, Persian, and Indian architectures.

 • Karnataka's Guttu Houses: These traditional dwellings are popular among the Bunt community.
 They are built with steeply pitched roofs and double-storeyed blocks around a courtyard.